Rare diseases: Your questions answered

 Can you participate in a clinical trial?

-Clinical trials often require both healthy volunteers in the early stages, and then people that are affected by the target condition.
+Clinical trials often require both healthy volunteers in the early stages and then people who are affected by the target condition.

 This can be an effective way to improve the treatments available for certain rare diseases.